jrachiele/FastTransit/README.md

-#Fast Transit
+#Smooth Transit

-Fast Transit is a work in progress.
+Smooth Transit is a work in progress.